tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

   * For example, some IDEs connect with code repositories to make sure code is always backed up in a source control repository.

+* Jupyter notebooks are an interactive, web-based IDE that supports the integration of live coding, document manipulation, narrative text, and data visualization.

+* Jupyter notebooks support a number of different programming languages, including Python, Scala, and R. Over 40 languages are supported.

 * JupyterLab, the next generation of Jupyter Notebook, is an open-source, web-based interactive development environment that provides a space for users to code, take notes, write computational narrative, manipulate data, and visually represent data.

 Explain the advantages of JupyterLab vs. Jupyter Notebook.